mvolkmann/blog/src/smalltalk.md

 Enter any number of expressions separated by periods.

-To execute expressions, select them or place the cursor at the end of a single expression.
+To prepare to execute lines of code, select them or place the cursor anywhere inside one of the lines.
 To execute them for their side effects, press cmd-d (Do it).
-To execute them and print the result, press cmd-p (Print it).
+To execute them and print the result of the last expression inside the Workspace, press cmd-p (Print it).
 Output from "Print it" will be selected, so it can be removed by pressing the delete key.
-You will use "Do it" and "Print it" often, so memorize the keyboard shortcuts.
+You will use "Do it" and "Print it" often, so memorize their keyboard shortcuts.

 If the code goes into an infinite loop, break out of it by pressing cmd-period.